TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 Lastly, many people are met with warnings and treat them as errors.
 Errors will stop the execution of your program or whatever process you may be attempting to run and prevent further action.
 Warnings, on the other hand, are messages that provide you insight on potential problems that may not necessarily crash your program at runtime, or at all!
 While you should address these warnings if possible and as soon as possible, warnings are not as significant as errors and are more likely to be informational.
 Warnings are typically shown in yellow, while errors are typically shown in red.
 Though these colors are not a rule, frequently there will be a visual differentiation between the two, regardless of the platform you are encountering them on.

-### Assignments
+### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Work through [this lesson on MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).
 Be sure to download their starter code that has intentional errors.

 </div>

 ### Knowledge check